-Trade unions are recognized in Portuguese Law and its respective regime, but are primarily ruled by the Portuguese Republic Constitution and by the Labour Code.
+Trade unions are recognised in Portuguese Law and its respective regime, but are primarily ruled by the Portuguese Republic Constitution and by the Labour Code.

-Portuguese law recognizes each employee's free right to affiliation, which means he/she may become a member and leave any trade union.
+Portuguese law recognises each employee's free right to affiliation, which means he/she may become a member and leave any trade union.
 Portuguese trade unions cover almost all existing professional activities.
-In theory, therefore, all employees could be unionized, despite of unionization rates being quite low.
+In theory, therefore, all employees could be unionised, despite of unionisation rates being guite low.
 There are two main trade union federations in Portugal: UGT and CGTP.
 Although formally independent they are strongly connected or close to left wing political parties, mainly the socialist (PS) and the communist (PCP) party.
-Employers are legally prevented from interfering with unions' activities, even with the purpose of promoting, supporting or financing trade unions.
+Employers are legally prevented from interfering with union activities, even with the purpose of promoting, supporting or financing trade unions.
 There are several collective bargaining agreements ruling all different kinds of activities.